capwell-murimi/alx-pre_course/0x01-git/README.md

-ALX is a good programme
+ALX is a good programm